doyeon0307/Tickit-frontend/SECURITY.md

 ## Third-Party Packages

-Tickit uses third-party packages.
+Tickit uses third-party Flutter packages.
 While we regularly update our dependencies to patch known vulnerabilities, we encourage users to report vulnerabilities they find in our dependencies.

 ## Public Disclosure